BenSabry/SynologyMediaHelper/README.md

 # Story
 I’m a proud owner of a Synology (DS720+) and I must say, I’m quite fond of it, especially the Photos/Drive apps.<br />

 Previously, I was a Google Photos user, so I downloaded a complete backup of all my media from Google and transferred it to the Synology Photos folder.
 However, I encountered a significant issue - the order of the media.
-All my media was arranged according to the date I uploaded it to Synology, not the creation date or date taken, etc. After some research, I found numerous online discussions about this issue, particularly here, even Synology Photos’ solution of manually modifying the image date is good but not feasible for a batch of more than 20,000 files!<br />
+All my media was arranged according to the date I uploaded it to Synology, not the creation date or date taken, etc. After some research, I found numerous online discussions about this issue, even Synology Photos’ solution of manually modifying the image date is good but not feasible for a batch of more than 20,000 files!<br />

 So, I decided to tackle this problem head-on and develop my own solution.
 After several days of development and testing on my own media library, I’m happy to report that it’s complete and all my files are now properly sorted on Synology Photos.<br />